Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 Managing inventory in resale and consignment shops is uniquely challenging because every item is different.
 Unlike traditional retail, where products are standardized and tracked in bulk, resale requires item-level tracking for intake, pricing, payouts, and expiration.
 Without the right system, stores face errors, chaos, slow processes, unhappy consignors and lost revenue.

-This guide walks you through four proven inventory tracking methods, from the simplest to the most advanced.
+This guide walks you through four proven inventory tracking methods.
 Whether you’re running a single boutique shop or launching a branded resale program across multiple locations, choosing the right method will help you stay organized, reduce workload, and grow profitably.

 Paper-Based Tracking